 Change the Text of 10.2.10.2.2, as shown

 updateMasterTime(): updates the global variable masterTime (see 10.2.3.21), based on information received from the ClockSource and LocalClock entities.
 It is the responsibility of the application to filter master times appropriately.
-As one example, masterTime can be set equal to the sourceTime member of the ClockSourceTime.invoke function when this function is received, and can be incremented by localClockTickInterval (see 10.2.3.18) divided by gmRateRatio (see 10.2.3.14) when rcvdLocalClockTick is TRUE.
+As one example, masterTime can be set equal to the sourceTime member of the ClockSourceTime.invoke function when this function is received, and can be incremented by localClockTickInterval (see 10.2.3.18) multiplied by gmRateRatio (see 10.2.3.14) when rcvdLocalClockTick is TRUE.

 10.2.12 ClockSlaveSync state machine